 Create a Simulink bus object in the base workspace to specify the properties of the structure you will create in the MATLAB function.

-For information about how to create Simulink bus objects,
+For information about how to create Simulink bus objects, see Create Bus Objects with the Bus Editor (Simulink).

 Open the Model Explorer and follow these steps: